-As chief executive officer of Magnitude Consulting, Michael draws on fifteen years of experience as a strategist, designer, and developer.
+As COO of Data Trust and Founder of Magnitude Consulting, Michael draws on fifteen years of experience as a strategist, designer, and developer.
 He has built relationships across the political communications space to bring people and causes together.
 Michael has managed branding, messaging, data, design, and video for dozens of Congressmen, candidates, and organizations.

-He most recently worked for Adam Putnam’s gubernatorial race in Florida and served as senior digital director for the U.S. Chamber of Commerce, overseeing their online publication Above the Fold and working to modernize the Chamber across all digital platforms.
+He previously worked for Adam Putnam’s gubernatorial race in Florida and served as senior digital director for the U.S. Chamber of Commerce, overseeing their online publication Above the Fold and working to modernize the Chamber across all digital platforms.

 Before joining the U.S. Chamber, Michael helped take over the U.S. Senate in 2014 on Thom Tillis’ campaign in North Carolina.
 After, he worked closely with top senate races to hold the Senate majority in 2016 as creative director at the National Republican Senatorial Committee.
 He oversaw a five person team that executed design, video production, writing, and rapid response to keep the #MajorityWorking.